-Sizing is the first step in deciding which model is best for you.
+Sizing is the first step in deciding which undercounter ice maker is best for your operation.
 Some are designed to be used in small suites to provide ice for just a few drinks at a time.
 Others produce several hundred pounds of ice and can be used in operations as large as grocery store delis.

 You must also consider how much ice you need your bin to store, with your busiest rush periods providing a baseline.
 For example, if your coffee shop is located near a college campus, you may see your largest volume of business around a class change.
 This is when you'll need the most ice.
-Make sure the bin can contain all the ice you'll need during this peak period because you'll be using it faster than the machine can produce.
+Make sure the bin can contain all the ice you'll need during this peak period because you'll be using it faster than the kitchen ice maker can produce it.

 Four types of ice are offered on these models: cube, nugget, flake, and gourmet.